Historic and Neighborhood Conservation District Commissions Seek New Members

 Applicants should have an interest in architecture, local history or historic preservation and be committed to protecting the historic resources and built environment of the City.
 Appointments to the Commission are made by the City Manager with regard to a diversity of viewpoints.
 Minority candidates are particularly encouraged to apply.
 Individuals interested in being considered should send a letter of interest and a resume by Friday, August 14, 2015 to Charles Sullivan, Executive Director, Cambridge Historical Commission, 831 Massachusetts Avenue, Cambridge, MA 02139 or by e-mail to email@example.com.

 City Manager Richard C. Rossi is seeking a Cambridge resident to fill a vacancy on the Cambridge Conservation Commission.

 The Conservation Commission is responsible for administration of the Massachusetts Wetlands Protection Act (WPA), a state law governing activities in and immediately adjacent to local wetlands, waterways and floodplains.
 The Commission holds two regularly scheduled public meetings each month to review permit applications under the WPA, issue permits and conduct other business related to the management of Cambridge’s natural resource areas.

 The Conservation Commission consists of seven members appointed by the City Manager to serve three-year terms.
 Cambridge residents with expertise in landscape architecture, civil/environmental engineering, hydrology, ecology, or law are encouraged to apply.

-To apply, a letter of interest and resume should be sent via email, mail or fax by June 1, 2015 to:
+Interested persons should send a letter of interest and/or resume via e-mail, mail or fax by July 31, 2015 to: